Craft Courses website featured on BBC’s Countryfile!

 Tom Heap introduces “Britain’s most endangered species …and it is isn’t a mammal, bird or even a reptile’’ before trying out the craft of hurdle making.
 You’ll find examples of these beautiful traditional woven gates and fences in woodlands and gardens.
 Anyone inspired to have a go at making these beautiful hurdles can browse courses here.

 We were asked about the popularity of craft courses and were happy to report that there is no lack of interest in learning crafts from the British public - as well as international visitors to the UK.
-With over 2000 enquiries week and over a million visitors to the website over the last year there seems to be something of a resurgence in Britain.
+With 2000 enquiries week and over a million visitors to the website during the last year there seems to be something of a crafts resurgence in Britain.

 Tom Heap summed up by saying that whether the survival of crafts came from teaching or from finding new customers , that if we truly value them, they will survive.